FAQ about the replication between HFSQL servers

 During the next data synchronization between servers, the modification of the file structure will be automatically applied to the subscriber HFSQL servers.
 The stored procedures and the server triggers will also be updated during this synchronization.

-Replication of servers: Are the transactions managed on the HFSQL servers?
+Server replication: Are the transactions managed on the HFSQL servers?

 When records are modified, added or deleted in transaction on a HFSQL server in replication mode, the records are replicated on the subscriber servers only when the transaction is validated.